 A Decreasing Global Supply of Diamonds

 As the global supply of mined diamonds decreases, it’s imperative to begin making environmentally-conscious choices that help preserve our home planet’s natural resources.
-This is one of the huge drivers for purchasing lab-created diamonds, as more and more information about sustainability is emerging in order to help consumers make informed, conscious purchases.
+This is one of the huge drivers for purchasing CVD Lab Diamonds, as more and more information about sustainability is emerging in order to help consumers make informed, conscious purchases.
 Speaking of sustainability, it’s also fascinating to learn that it requires more energy to extract diamonds from the Earth than to create them in the lab.

 Millennials are More Conscious

 “In a survey among 1,000+ American consumers, aged 21-40 years, across all income ranges, nearly 70% of consumers said they would consider a lab-grown diamond for the center stone in an engagement ring if they were shopping or shopping with someone for an engagement ring.
 That represents an increase of 13 percentage points in only one year when 57% said the same.”